Blog for a passionate gardener, landscaper and cook. I'll be taking you through my journey of tidying up my garden, cooking and home improvement.

 As we enter February, the majority of the seedlings have "true leaves", and we are having to water underneath almost every other day, at this rate in around a week or so we will be transplanting to small pots.

-The tomatoes will probably be the first to get transplanted, they've raced up.
+The tomatoes will probably be the first to get transplanted, they've raced up and are a little leggy, but that is not an issue, we will just bury the stems deeper.

 A light breeze for an hour a day from some repurposed old computer fans should help strengthen the main stems.